gruns/orderedmultidict/README.md

 [(2, 'sup'), (1, 1)]
 ```

-Method parity with dict is retained. omdict can be a drop-in replacement.
+Method parity with dict is retained; omdict can be a drop-in replacement.

 ```python
 >>> d, omd = dict(), omdict()